algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 They then need to reproduce the same blend on a large scale, which is a very difficult task because the process is lossy and the wine is not always the same when done by hand.

+A good algorithm will get the final champagne closer to the real recipe.
+It will end up tasting better and being more consistent.

 ### Hardware minimum

 Windows